axelpale/openmoji-spritemap-generator/README.md

 - name: A string.
 A unique name for this emoji set.
 Affects html classes and console output.
 - emojiDir: A directory path to emoji images, downloaded from OpenMoji.
 - targetImagePath: A file path where to save the sheet image.
-- targetHtmlPath: A file path where to save the image map html snippet.
+- targetHtmlPath: A file path where to save the image map HTML snippet.
-- targetJsonPath: A file path where to save the map data json.
+- targetJsonPath: A file path where to save the map data JSON.
+- targetCssPath: A file path where to save the sprite CSS.
 - emojiSize: An integer.
 The pixel width (=height) of emojis in emojiDir.
 Default is `72`.
 - columns: An integer.
 How many emojis to place on a single sprite sheet row.
 Default is `10`.
 - rows: An integer.
 How many rows of emojis.